Skip to main content

 When Jesus didn't get it right on the first try

 As Latter-day Saints focus this year on the New Testament we'll bring you insights to ponder from past episodes of the Maxwell Institute Podcast.
 This MIPodcast Moment is from Julie Smith, from her interview about the New Testament gospels.
-Listen or read the transcript here
+Listen here

 BLAIR HODGES: Matthew, Mark, Luke, and John offer related but distinctive pictures of Jesus.
 Sometimes we tend to lump them all together, overlooking their unique approaches.
 In your academic and devotional studies of the New Testament have you ever noticed something new that seemed to contradict something you thought you had to believe as a Latter-day Saint?